 I’m actually pretty behind in reading the award winners, so there’s every chance I’ve missed some fantastic worthy inclusions here – please give me your suggestions in the comments (or tell me over at KUWTP on Facebook!).

 You know what’s more valuable to me than that Nobel money?
 Any change you could spare to help Keeping Up With The Penguins keep on keeping up!
-Donate here:
+Click the banner to help us out: